Kidney stones | Kōwhatu tākihi

 Also known as renal calculi

-• They may be small, but they can cause a huge amount of pain, known as renal colic.
+• They may be small, but they can cause a lot of pain, known as renal colic.

 • If a stone doesn’t pass and blocks the flow of pee or causes bleeding or an infection, it may need to be removed.

-• If you're at risk of kidney stones you can prevent them by drinking more fluid and cutting back on salt.
+• If you're at risk of kidney stones you can help prevent them by drinking more fluid and cutting back on salt in your diet.

 Illustration of kidney pain flaring in man's body

 Kidney stones can block the flow of pee and cause infection, kidney damage or even kidney failure.
-They can vary in size, location (where in the kidneys they are placed), types and colours.
-You can develop one kidney stone or several at the same time.
-How they are treated depends on what type of stone you have.
+You can get one kidney stone or several at the same time.
+How they’re treated depends on what type of stone you have.

 (external link)